Nationality law in the American Colonies: Colonial naturalization laws

 All colonies, except New Hampshire, developed their own naturalization policies outside of English law.
 These powers were presumed, as the royal colonial charters did not explicitly grant them, and in many instances was an expression of the public will through provincial legislation.
 For example, naturalizations of specifically named groups of persons through private acts were a common colonial practice until 1700, after which time Parliament started to restrict local powers over the denization and naturalization of aliens.
 Under the Act of Settlement 1701, Britain barred naturalized subjects from entering high political office.
 Nonetheless, some colonies continued to permit this practice based on existing precedent, and as it was unclear whether the parliamentary ban extended to the American colonies.
 Even under the threat of parliamentary challenge, the colonies persisted in drafting local laws to fulfill their growing demand for new immigrants until those powers were completely proscribed in 1773.
-Most colonies employed similar methods of naturalization that Great Britainemployed.
+Most colonies employed similar methods of naturalization that Great Britain employed.
 However, colonial legislation was more limited than that of Parliament, in that a colony could not create rights that extended beyond its own borders.

 Colonial naturalization policies varied by region.
 In New England, conservative naturalization policies kept that part of the country more English than other parts of the colonies would later become.
 For example, in the early 1700s, Massachusetts required any ship entering its ports to provide a passenger list, and later prohibited the importation of poor, infirm or vicious people.
 Connecticut took to demanding an oath of allegiance from all strangers spending time within its borders.
 New Hampshire was the only colony that refrained from legislating on the naturalization issue altogether, though there is record that some aliens did settle there and may have been locally accepted as fellow subjects.